-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier I am not sure because the property has been rented and Gas or liquid petroleum gas $\mathbf{\Lambda}$ the tenant chose their own supplier Scottish Water Water mains or private water supply $\sqrt{}$ I am not sure because the property has been rented and Electricity $\overline{\mathbf{Q}}$ the tenant chose their own supplier $\overline{\mathbf{Q}}$ Scottish Water Mains drainage I believe the line was only used $\overline{\mathbf{V}}$ Telephone for broadband internet Cable TV or satellite I am not sure because the property has been rented and Broadband $\overline{\mathbf{V}}$ the tenant chose their own supplier Is there a septic tank system at your property?

-b.
+Please tick which services are connected to your property and give details of the supplier:

-- Do you have appropriate consents for the discharge from your septic tank? (i) - Do you have a maintenance contract for your septic tank? (ii)

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Scottish power Water mains or private water supply $\overline{\checkmark}$ Scottish water Electricity $\overline{\checkmark}$ OVO Mains drainage Telephone $\overline{\checkmark}$ BT Cable TV or satellite Broadband BT b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank?
+No (ii) Do you have a maintenance contract for your septic tank?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such a the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: £5 per quarter for courtyard light organised by 4 Whitemoss lane b.

-Rear courtyard shared between 6 flats.

-b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Roof and common stair

-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.

-d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-As far as you are aware, do any of your neighbours have the right to walk over your e.

-property, for example to put out their rubbish bin or to maintain their boundaries?
+If you have answered yes, please give e details: e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+If you have answered yes, please give details:

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+As far as you are aware, is there a public right of way across any part of your property?

+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+No f.